-One of the last questions asked in a DevOps interview is usually “so, what does DevOps mean to you?”
-I think this is a smart question, because DevOps is wildly misunderstood by the greater IT community.
-Some may answer that it’s Continuous Integration and Releases, another may say it’s having everything in Git, and the last might say that it’s having tests available.
+When you ask people any questions about DevOps, you're going to get different answers.
+One person may answer that it's Continuous Integration and Releases, another may say it's having everything in Git, and the last might say that it's having tests available.
 All of these technical solutions do represent a key aspect of DevOps which is the tool chain, but it is the least important.
 Primarily, it is the least important because underlying the implementation of these tools is a make-or-break attitude into implementing them.
 For example, I may have a build but it might break or deployments may be manual.
 I may also have everything in git but I might only commit once a year.
 Or, I may have tests but all of them pass even if errors are thrown.
-As you can see, just because a team has these things, don’t mean they are truly living the DevOps way.
+As you can see, just because a team has these things, don't mean they are truly living the DevOps way.

 Improving Toxic Team Culture